Changes to visiting arrangements. For more details visit our Coronavirus page

 What to expect when you arrive

 - When you arrive at the Accident and Emergency Department, at The County Hospital in Hereford, as a patient, after registration, you will be assessed by a nurse who will determine the nature of your illness or injury and how urgent it is for you to be seen.

 - We continue to strive to see and treat all A and E patients within four hours and we are now working further to reduce this waiting time to within two hours.

-- Our Clinical assessment unit works alongside the A&E department allowing specialist hospital staff to rapidly assess and diagnose patients whose condition can be treated without the need for an overnight stay in hospital.
+- The CAU works alongside the A&E department allowing specialist hospital staff to rapidly assess and diagnose patients whose condition can be treated without the need for an overnight stay in hospital.

-- Patients are referred to the unit by A&E staff or their GP for conditions such as chest problems, abdominal pain, and seizures.
+- Patients are referred to the CAU by A&E staff or their GP for a wide range of conditions for example chest pain or abdominal pain.

 Trauma status award